 Not in the shallow sense of “I want what I want when I want it,” but in the sense of understanding at gut level what work you were made for and what activities give you genuine pleasure.
 Many people have been so brainwashed by what’s expected of them, or by what “everyone knows” is the sensible path, that they have buried their true selves in the name of practicality.
 The most miserably overwhelming life is the life you never really wanted.

 4. The Thing You Can Best Control Is Yourself

-That may seem a strange idea to anyone struggling with addiction, since the famous 12 Steps open by emphasizing lack of personal control!
+That may seem a strange idea to anyone struggling with addiction since the famous 12 Steps open by emphasizing lack of personal control!
 But a careful look at the full sobriety process—from the initial decision to seek help, to the post-detox future of deciding daily not to return to the old crutch—shows there can be no real recovery without taking charge of one’s own decisions and attitudes.

 Of course, controlling yourself isn’t necessarily easy—if you have a co-occurring mental disorder, it may even be impossible without some form of medication.
 But it’s easier than (and easier without being combined with) trying to control the stock market, the commuter traffic, and every decibel of background noise.
 Remember also, “controlling yourself” doesn’t just mean holding in your anger.
-It also means engaging your personal initiative to seek alternate solutions such as noise-cancelling headphones or even a new job.
+It also means engaging your personal initiative to seek alternate solutions such as noise-canceling headphones or even a new job.

 5. You Can’t Go It Alone

 Everyone who’s ever been to a 12-Step meeting knows that recovery relies heavily on the support of a Higher Power and of human peers.
-Fewer people would wind up at Alcoholics Anonymous to begin with if they had spent fewer years being too proud to accept regular support in day-to-day life.
+Fewer people would wind up at Alcoholics Anonymous, to begin with if they had spent fewer years being too proud to accept regular support in day-to-day life.